Novavax Nuvaxovid™ COVID-19 Va - GuruFocus.com

 - Novavax global authorization website

-The Novavax COVID-19 vaccine (NVX-CoV2373) is a protein-based vaccine engineered from the genetic sequence of the first strain of SARS-CoV-2, the virus that causes COVID-19 disease.
+Nuvaxovid (NVX-CoV2373) is a protein-based vaccine engineered from the genetic sequence of the first strain of SARS-CoV-2, the virus that causes COVID-19 disease.
 The vaccine was created using Novavax' recombinant nanoparticle technology to generate antigen derived from the coronavirus spike (S) protein and is formulated with Novavax' patented saponin-based Matrix-M™ adjuvant to enhance the immune response and stimulate high levels of neutralizing antibodies.
-The Novavax COVID-19 vaccine contains purified protein antigen and can neither replicate, nor can it cause COVID-19.
+Nuvaxovid contains purified protein antigen and can neither replicate, nor can it cause COVID-19.

-Novavax has established partnerships for the manufacture, commercialization, and distribution of its COVID-19 vaccine worldwide.
+Novavax has established partnerships for the manufacture, commercialization, and distribution of Nuvaxovid worldwide.
 Existing authorizations leverage Novavax' manufacturing partnership with Serum Institute of India, the world's largest vaccine manufacturer by volume.
 They will later be supplemented with data from additional manufacturing sites throughout Novavax' global supply chain.

 About the Novavax COVID-19 vaccine (NVX-CoV2373) Phase 3 Trials